 On October 10, 2014, the Company entered into an interest sale agreement with MedTech Development, LLC ("MedTech") to acquire from MedTech 100% of the limited liability membership interests of OrthoPhoenix and TLIF as well as 100% of the shares of MedTech GmbH.
-In connection with the transaction, the Company paid MedTech \$1 million at closing and is obligated to \$1 million on each of the following nine (9) month anniversary dates of the closing.
+In connection with the transaction, the Company paid MedTech \$1 million at closing and is obligated to pay \$1 million on each of the following nine (9) month anniversary dates of the closing.
+On July 16, 2015, the Company entered into a forbearance agreement (the "Agreement") with MedTech Development, the holder of a Promissory Note issued by the Company, dated October 10, 2014.
+Pursuant to the Agreement, the term of the Note was extended to October 1, 2015 and the Note began accruing interest starting from May 13, 2015.
+In addition, the Company agreed to make certain mandatory prepayments under certain circumstances and issue to MedTech Development 200,000 shares of restricted common stock of the Company.
+In accordance with ASC 470-50, the Company recorded this agreement as debt extinguishment and \$654,000 was recorded as loss on debt extinguishment for the three and nine months ended September 30, 2015.
+On October 23, 2015, the Company entered into Amendment No. 1 to the Forbearance Agreement (the "Amendment") entered into with MedTech Development on July 16, 2015.
+Pursuant to the Amendment, the due date of the Promissory Note was extended to October 23, 2016 in return for which the Company made a payment of \$100,000 on October 23, 2015 and modified the terms under which the Company agreed to make mandatory prepayments under certain circumstances.
 The acquired subsidiaries are also obligated to make certain additional payments to MedTech from recoveries following the receipt by the acquired subsidiaries of 200% of the purchase payments, plus recovery of out of pocket expenses in connection with patent claims.
-The participation payments may be paid, at the election of the Company, in common stock of Marathon at the market price on the date of issuance.
+The participation payments may be paid, at the election of the Company, in common stock of the Company at the market price on the date of issuance.

 On October 16, 2014, the Company sold to certain accredited investors an aggregate of \$5,550,000 of principal amount of convertible notes due October 9, 2018 along with two-year warrants to purchase 258,998 shares of the Company's Common Stock, par value \$0.0001 per share pursuant to a securities purchase agreement.
 The warrants were valued at \$169,015 and were recorded as a discount to the fair value of the convertible notes.
 The notes and warrants are initially convertible into shares of the Company's Common Stock at a conversion price of \$7.50 per share and an exercise price of \$8.25 per share, respectively.
 The conversion and exercise prices are subject to adjustment in the event of certain events, including stock splits and dividends.
-The Notes bear interest at the rate of 11% per annum, payable quarterly in cash on each of the three, six, nine and twelve month anniversary of the issuance date and on each conversion date.
+The notes bear interest at the rate of 11% per annum, payable quarterly in cash on each of the three, six, nine and twelve month anniversary of the issuance date and on each conversion date.
 The Company reviewed the instruments in the context of ASC 480 and determined that the convertible notes should be recorded as a liability and analyzed the conversion feature and bifurcation pursuant to ASC 815 and ASC 470, respectively, to determine that the was no beneficial conversion feature and that the convertible notes and warrants should not be bifurcated.